 Bitcoin address, public address or simply address is a unique identifier that serves as a location where Bitcoins can be sent.
 It is also sometimes called as receiving address and it represents a source and destination of a Bitcoin payment.
 You can share your BTC address with others and ask them to send Bitcoin to your address.
 It is quite similar to your bank account number which you use to receive, send and manage money.

 Each Bitcoin address is unique.
-It is comprised of 26 – 35 alphanumeric characters and the address usually begins with number 1 or 3.
+It is comprised of 26 – 35 alphanumeric characters and the address usually begins with number 1, 3 and bc.

 BTC address formats